bezhad/M365-powershell-dashboard-template/README.md

 # M365 PowerShell Dashboard

-A read-only PowerShell command generator for Microsoft 365 administration with Microsoft SSO authentication.
+A self hosted, read-only PowerShell command generator for Microsoft 365 administration with Microsoft SSO authentication.
 Users sign in with their work account, pick a task, fill in parameters, and copy the generated command.

 ## Repository Structure